xyproto/shrinky/README.md

-# shrinky
+# Shrinky

 Minimal binary generator for 64-bit ELF files, for Arch Linux.
+Also tested on Fedora.

 This is a fork of [dnload by Faemiyah](http://faemiyah.fi/demoscene/dnload).